Rajan is a botany and chemistry major. He has an interest in health, healthy foods, nutrition and home remedies.

 - Increases haemoglobin levels of the blood.

-The How & Why of Palm Jaggery Syrup?
+The How and Why of Palm Jaggery Syrup

 Palm jaggery has some impurities in it like sand, grass, etc in it which need to be removed before it is used making palm syrup is a necessity.
 A couple of side benefits that accrue when palm syrup is made beforehand and stored:

-- Saving time needed to prepare palm syrup when using in dishes.
+- Saves time needed to prepare palm syrup when using in dishes

 To make palm jaggery syrup the jaggery is pounded then put in a steel pot and allowed to sit for some time to let it get soft.
 This jaggery and water mixture is then heated and stirred until the jaggery dissolves completely.
 The liquid jaggery is strained to remove the impurities and then reheated to a syrupy consistency.
 It is then cooled completely then transferred to a glass or steel container and stored in the refrigerator.